"Soft Nails" & Gold-Plated Manicures Are Expected To Take Off In 2024

 Some people consider a new year a time for a refresh, in which case a sheer nude manicure might be up your alley.
 "I feel like people love going back to the basics and starting fresh," offers nail artist Hannah Lee.
 "There's no better way than wearing a sheer or nude shade."

-For a sheer nude manicure you want a polish that is of course, sheer, but also nicely buildable so that you can up the opacity.
-"Some of my favorite shades are from Sally Hansen's good. kind. pure line," offers Lee.
+For a sheer nude manicure, you want a polish that is of course, sheer, but also nicely buildable so that you can up the opacity.
+"Some of my favourite shades are from Sally Hansen's good. kind. pure line," offers Lee.
 "The shades are Almond Milk, Cashew Butter, and Roasted Chestnut.
 They have a buildable formula so you can choose a more sheer look or more opaque."